Can Too Much Chlorine in Hot Tub Damage it?

 The effects of high chlorine in hot tub water can cause multiple issues with your hot tub, costing you quite a bit of money in repairs:

-• Too much chlorine may throw off the pH levels in the water, creating a high level of acidity, and corroding any metal pipes carrying water to the unit.
+• Too much chlorine may throw off the water’s pH levels, creating a high level of acidity and corroding any metal pipes carrying water to the unit.

-• High levels of acidity can also eat away at hot tub surfaces, filters, and pillows.
+• High acidity levels can also eat away at hot tub surfaces, filters, and pillows.
 Spotting the damage is easy; darker surfaces will become bleached and soft surfaces will harden and become brittle.

 Thankfully, if you realize your mistake soon enough and fix it, the likelihood that your tub will sustain any actual damage is low.
-Most of the issues occur when there is consistently high chlorine in hot tub.
+Most issues occur when the chlorine level in the hot tub is consistently high.

-You should not panic though if your hot tub water chlorine levels are normally correct and then suddenly you find they are high, perhaps because you added too much chlorine in one go.
-Damage will occur to your hot tub over time if the chlorine levels are consistently high.
-If it is just an unusual situation that lasts just a few days then don’t worry about it.
+You should not panic, though, if your hot tub water chlorine levels are normally correct and then suddenly you find they are high, perhaps because you added too much chlorine in one go.
+If the chlorine levels are consistently high, damage will occur to your hot tub over time.
+If it is just an unusual situation that lasts just a few days, then don’t worry about it.

 Is it safe to go in a hot tub with high chlorine?

-Is high chlorine in hot tub dangerous?
-It can be so an important reason to make sure you aren’t using too much chlorine is for your own health or that of your family.
+Is high chlorine in a hot tub dangerous?
+It can be, so it’s important to make sure you aren’t using too much chlorine for your own health or that of your family.

-If you exceed the safe limit of chlorine (2-4 parts per million), then do not get in until you are sure that the levels have gone down.
-There can be serious side effects that you wouldn’t want to take a chance with.
+If you exceed the safe limit of chlorine (2-4 parts per million), do not get in until you are sure the levels have gone down.
+There can be severe side effects that you wouldn’t want to take a chance with.

 High chlorine in hot tub side effects: